-- 110. Subject to this Part, no person shall light, fuel, or make use of an open fire in, or within 1 km of a forest - (a) anywhere in the Province, during the fire season, or - (b) in an area of the Province specified in an order made under section 112, during the period specified in the order other than under and in compliance with a burning permit.
+- 110. (1) Subject to this Part, no person shall light, fuel or make use of an open fire in or within 1 km of a forest - (a) anywhere in the Province, during the fire season; or - (b) in an area of the Province specified in an order made under section 112, during the period specified in the order other than under and in compliance with a burning permit. - (2) The Lieutenant Governor in Council may by order exempt a part of the Province from subsection (1).